tbs2022/tbs/README.md

-# Code for paper: Distributed Network Emulation using Topology Balancing
+# Code for paper: Towards the Scalability of Distributed Network Emulations
 ## Build
 ```
 mkdir build